mangalam-research/wed/README.rst

-Eventually additional builds will be implemented for minified versions, barebones versions (containing only wed's files and assuming the other packages (jquery, bootstrap, salve, etc.) are provided by the server through other means), etc.
+Eventually additional builds will be implemented for minified versions, barebones versions (containing only wed's files and assuming the other packages (jquery, Bootstrap, salve, etc.) are provided by the server through other means), etc.

 Testing